 Designing future dairy workplaces

-The approach is focussed on farmers co-developing solutions that work for farmers as well as actively researching the impact and performance of people management and workplace solutions.
+We are working with farmers co-developing solutions that work for farmers, as well as actively researching the impact and performance of people management and workplace solutions.

 - To determine the productivity potential and features of future workplaces.